Jefferson49/ChangeLanguageWithURL/README.md

     + The purpose of the module is to handover the CMS language to webtrees using a specific URL parameter.
 If the module receives the URL parameter, the language in webtrees is changed accordingly

 ## Installation
-+ Download the [latest release](https://github.com/Jefferson49/ChangeLanguageWithURL/releases/latest) of the module
++ Download the [latest release](https://github.com/Jefferson49/ChangeLanguageWithURL/releases/latest) of the module by downloading the "**change_language_with_url_v\*.zip**" file from "Assets".
+Do not download "Source code.zip".
-+ Copy the folder "change_language_with_url" into the "module_v4" folder of your webtrees installation
++ Unzip the downloaded file and copy the included folder "change_language_with_url" into the "module_v4" folder of your webtrees installation
 + Check if the module is activated in the control panel:
     + Login to webtrees as an administrator
 	+ Go to "Control Panel/All Modules", and find the module called "ChangeLanguageWithURL"